 About My Family

-Chaplain Peter Bahng was born in 1967 in Seoul, South Korea.
-In 1994, after graduating with a master’s degree in English and literature, he was commissioned as a Republic of Korea naval officer through an officer candidate school and served as an English professor at the Republic of Korea Naval Academy until July 1997.
+I was born in 1967 in Seoul, South Korea.
+In 1994, after graduating with a master’s degree in English and literature, I was commissioned as a Republic of Korea naval officer through an officer candidate school and served as an English professor at the Republic of Korea Naval Academy until July 1997.

-In August 1997, he came to the United States to work toward a master’s degree in education and teaching English as a Second Language certification.
-He received ordination and endorsement through the North America Mission Board (NAMB) of the Southern Baptist Convention (SBC) in 2005.
+In August 1997, I came to the United States to work toward a master’s degree in education and teaching English as a Second Language certification.
+I received ordination and endorsement through the North America Mission Board (NAMB) of the Southern Baptist Convention (SBC) in 2005.

-Chaplain Bahng has been married for 20 years to the former Sanghee Susan Bahng of Louisville, Ky.
-They have two children, Samuel (18) and Nathan (15).
-Samuel is currently at the U.S. Military Academy West Point.
+I have been married for 21 years to Sanghee Susan Bahng of Louisville, Ky.
+We have two children, Samuel (19) and Nathan (16).
+Samuel is currently at the U.S. Military Academy West Point and Nathan is junior in the high school.

-In August 1997, he came to the United States to work toward a master’s degree in education and teaching English as a Second Language certification.
-He received ordination and endorsement through the North America Mission Board (NAMB) of the Southern Baptist Convention (SBC) in 2005.
+In August 1997, I came to the United States to work toward a master’s degree in education and teaching English as a Second Language certification.
+I received ordination and endorsement through the North America Mission Board (NAMB) of the Southern Baptist Convention (SBC) in 2005.

-Chaplain Bahng has been married for 20 years to the former Sanghee Susan Bahng of Louisville, Ky.
-They have two children, Samuel (18) and Nathan (15).
-Samuel is currently at the U.S. Military Academy West Point.
+I have been married for 21 years to Sanghee Susan Bahng of Louisville, Ky.
+We have two children, Samuel (19) and Nathan (16).
+Samuel is currently at the U.S. Military Academy West Point and Nathan is junior in the high school.

 About My Ministry

-Chaplain Bahng serves as the chaplain for Brian D. Allgood Army Community Hospital and the 502nd Field Hospital, serving Service Members, Department of Defense civilians, contractors, family members and local national employees.
-He provides direct religious support to BDAACH, the 502nd Field Hospital and Camp Humphreys Community.
+I serve as an SBC-endorsed chaplain for Brian D. Allgood Army Community Hospital and the 502nd Field Hospital, serving Service Members, Department of Defense civilians, contractors, family members and local national employees.
+I provide direct religious support to BDAACH, the 502nd Field Hospital and Camp Humphreys Community.

 SBC Chaplaincy